 - issues arising from childhood

-I work with Individuals, Couples and Families & am lucky to be able to offer flexible appointments times including evenings and if for any reason you would struggle to attend in person I also offer the option of Telephone & Skype sessions.
+I work with Individuals, Couples and Families & am lucky to be able to offer flexible appointments times including evenings and if for any reason you would struggle to attend in person I also offer the option of online or telephone sessions.

 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP) which means I have met the strict standards required to be on the Accredited Registers approved by the Professional Standards Authority for Health and Social Care.